teamfacet/facet-blog/content/posts/i-cheated-on-my-microsoft-interview.md

 ![Microsoft sign](/blog/uploads/microsoft-sign.jpg)

 In 2004 I was a senior majoring in Computer Engineering at Brigham Young University.
-The tech industry hadn’t yet fully recovered from the bubble bursting and so programming jobs were pretty hard to come by.
+The tech industry hadn’t yet fully recovered from the bubble bursting, so programming jobs were pretty hard to come by.
 I was applying for jobs everywhere, but just couldn’t seem to get an interview.

 One day, I saw a flyer pinned to the mostly empty job board in the Computer Science department.
 It said that Microsoft would be coming to the campus for a job fair.
 I immediately sent my resume to the email address on the flyer, not expecting to hear anything back.